 We’ll take you through the entire process of setting up your corporation to get your District of Columbia business off the ground in no time.

-You’ll officially register your District of Columbia corporation with the local government by filing your Articles of Incorporation.
-However, there are steps you’ll need to take care of before and after this filing.
+A corporation is different from other business entities, like a limited liability company (LLC).
+This means that the formation process will be different.
+You’ll officially register your District of Columbia corporation by filing your Articles of Incorporation.
+However, there are additional steps you’ll need to take care of before and after this filing, like appointing a registered agent and creating corporate bylaws.
 We’ve simplified the process into 10 steps for forming your District of Columbia corporation.

-Once you have your name, you’re ready to add an official corporation designated to the end.
+Once you have your name, you’re ready to add an official corporation designator to the end.
 Corporation designators include:

-If you decided to name your company “DC Investigative Services,” for example, this name would become “DC Investigative Services, Corporation” or “DC Investigative Services, Inc.” You can select any of the above designations.
+If you decided to name your company “DC Investigative Services,” for example, this name would become “DC Investigative Services, Inc.” You can select any of the above designations.

 You’ll also designate an incorporator who will sign your company’s Articles of Incorporation.
 This individual can be an owner or director but does not have to be.